xikaos/xikaos/README.md

 ## What am I doing?
 * Building web applications using Laravel and Vue for my current employer.
-* Build web applications using ApostropheCMS and Node in my freelance projects.
+* Studying Laravel, Vue, Clean Code/Architecture, best practices and application security.
-* Studying Laravel, Vue, Clean Code/Architecture and best practices.
+* Taking care of my bonsai collection, cooking, and playing some music.

 ## What have I done?
 For a more accurate description about my working experiences, take a look at my [LinkedIn](https://www.linkedin.com/in/francisco-budaszewski-zanatta-48ba92123/).